-Muslims keep alive Calcutta's Jewish heritage
+Muslims keep alive Kolkata's Jewish heritage

 The Nahoum family has shrunk to just one member now, who spends much of his time abroad, and the workers -- many of them Muslims -- run the show.

-Razeq did her dissertation on Calcutta's unique Jewish-Muslim relationship, and wishes she had the time to complete her doctorate on it.
+Razeq did her dissertation on Kolkata's unique Jewish-Muslim relationship, and wishes she had the time to complete her doctorate on it.

 "It's a rich subject," she says.